Tonya Paulsson

-Tonya Paulsson (born 28 August 2003) is a Swedish artistic gymnast.
+Tonya Helene Paulsson (born 28 August 2003) is a Swedish artistic gymnast currently representing Chinese Taipei in international competition.
 She is the 2019 and 2020 Swedish National Champion and she represented Sweden at the 2018 Youth Olympics where she was part of the Mixed NOC team who won bronze in the mixed multi-discipline team competition.

 Early life

 Paulsson was born in Malmö in 2003.
-She began gymnastics in 2010.
+Her mother is originally from Taiwan.
+Paulsson began gymnastics at the age of eight in 2010, after her gymnastics coach neighbor noticed her flexibility and agility on the local playground.